kim-hyunsu/PER/README.md

 pip install -e .
 ```

-## How to run training for the Synthetic function dataset (inertia)
+## How to run training for the synthetic function dataset (inertia)
 ```bash
 cd experiments/mixed-symmetry
 mkdir checkpoints